codio-tuts/haskell2/.guides/sections.md

 We will begin by looking at the definition of a simple, nonrecursive function.

 >Source Code
->You should now have a file `RoundToEven` open up along with a Terminal window.
+>You should now have a file `RoundToEven.hs` open up along with a Terminal window.

-Here, `mod` is the standard modulo function.
+In `RoundToEven.hs`, `mod` is the standard modulo function.
 The first big step to understanding how evaluation works in Haskell is figuring out what the result of evaluating the expression `isOdd (1 + 2)` is.

 Before we explain how evaluation proceeds in Haskell, let us recap the sort of evaluation strategy used by more familiar languages.
 First, evaluate the subexpression `1 + 2`, to give `3`.
 Then apply the `odd` function with `n` bound to `3`.
 Finally, evaluate `mod 3 2` to give `1`, and `1 == 1` to give `True`.